Bavarian election puts Merkel on defensive

 "If you copy the far right, you lose," Greens' co-leader Annalena Baerbock said in Berlin.

-"Trying to trick voters doesn't pay," AfD national co-leader Alice Weidel also said.
+"Trying to trick voters doesn't pay," AfD national co-leader Alice Weidel said.

-The outcome left the CSU, the Bavarian sister party of Merkel's CDU, forced to form a new coalition, after the centre-left SPD party, which rules with Merkel at national level, did equally badly (10 percent) on Sunday.
+The outcome left the CSU, the Bavarian sister party of Merkel's CDU, needing to form a new coalition, after the centre-left SPD party, which rules with Merkel at national level, also did badly (9.7 percent) on Sunday.

 "The main priority is to form a stable government for Bavaria as quickly as possible," the CSU's Bavarian state premier Markus Soeder said.